mattansb/Analysis-of-Factorial-Designs-foR-Psychologists/README.md

 <img src='logo/BGUHex.png' align="right" height="139" />

-# Analysis of Variance foR Psychologists
+# Analysis of Factorial Designs foR Psychologists

 <sub>*Last updated 2020-02-02.*</sub>

 This Github repo contains all lesson files used in the graduate-level
-course: *Analysis of Variance foR Psychologists - Practical Applications in R*, taught at Ben-Gurion University on the Negev (spring 2019 semester).
+course: *Analysis of Factorial Designs foR Psychologists - Practical Applications in R*, taught at Ben-Gurion University on the Negev (spring 2019 semester).

 The goal is to impart students with the basic tools to fit and evaluate statistical models for factorial designs (w/ plots) using